Frank Milano (mobster): Flight to Mexico

 On January 30, 1935, Milano fled to Mexico to avoid prosecution for income tax evasion.
 He took up residence in Vera Cruz.
 As he could not run the Cleveland crime family from across the border, he stepped down as boss and was succeeded by Alfred Polizzi.
 The Mexican government granted Milano a permanent visa on April 13, 1942.

 While living in Mexico, Milano engaged in a wide range of criminal activities.
 According to Alvin G. Sutton, Cleveland's top law enforcement officer, Milano smuggled individuals who had been deported from the U.S. back over the American border.

 When Wilbur Clark built the Desert Inn casino in Las Vegas, Nevada, in 1947, he sought and received capital from a group of gamblers and mobsters that included Moe Dalitz, Maurice Kleinmann, Thomas J. McGinty, Louis Rothkopf, and Sammy Tucker.
 A few years later, this group sold a piece of their investment to John Angersola, Frank Milano, and Alfred Polizzi.
 In return, the Cleveland crime family agreed to prevent other organized crime figures from interfering with the casino.
 According to the Chicago Sun-Times in 1966, cash skimmed from the casino (representing Milano's percentage interest in the operation) was delivered to him in Mexico City without going through others (such as Meyer Lansky).

 Milano also purchased a good deal of real estate in Mexico.
-He owned a coffee plantation and owned extensive timberlands.
+He owned a coffee plantation and extensive timberlands.